-Most clients and readers absolutely love a piece written in a casual and friendly tone that’s peppered with vital information about certain subjects.
-This type of writing eliminates boredom and grips a reader’s attention all the way to the last word of the piece.
+Most clients and readers love a piece written in a casual and friendly tone that’s peppered with vital information about certain subjects.
+This type of writing eliminates boredom and grips a reader’s attention to the last word of the piece.
 In short, try to be creative with the information you’re trying to get across.
 Be fun and witty and knowledgeable at the same time.

 6) Marketing Consultancy

 A marketing consultant can constantly find work since online businesses are usually in need of someone to handle their marketing campaigns.
 On average, professionals in this field earn nearly $50,000 a year.

 However, several factors can push that figure higher such as market experience, the scope of a project, and the rate of a marketing consultant, which can vary depending on their level of expertise in your freelance career.
 Some charge by the hour, others by project, or via a packaged agreement.
 For consultants that are starting, they may ask for $50 to $150 an hour.
 Meanwhile, veterans in the field may charge between $125 to $250.

 It’s also worth noting that a marketing consultant’s expertise can vary depending on the niche they cover.
 Content marketing, social media, email, conversion optimization, and search marketing are just some of the areas covered by this profession.

 While it might be tempting to try and be an expert in all disciplines, it’s best to specialize in two or three niches for your freelance career.
 For instance, the roles of content marketing, SEO, and social media will almost always overlap each other so it’s best to learn all three disciplines to increase your authority in the market.